ChrisCummins/phd/learn/atc++/README.txt

 * Keyword 'override' marks an intentionally overridden method.

-* Return resource handlers (e.g. vector, shared_ptr, unique_ptr) by
+* Return resource handlers (e.g. vector, string, shared_ptr,
-  value, and rely on lightweight move operations for performance.
+  unique_ptr) by value, and rely on lightweight move operations for performance.

+* regex_match() operates on a string of known size. regex_search() accepts an arbitrarily long stream of data.